lbcoutinho/learning-golang/README.md

 * Shuffle a deck

 ## structs
-The project contains examples of the syntax of structs, and some operations like create new, update values and print values.
+The project contains examples of structs.
+* Define struct
+* Create object using struct type
+* Update values
+* Print values
+* Pointers

+## maps
-Also contains examples of the usage of pointers.
+The project contains examples of maps.
+* Create empty maps
+* Create and initialize map
+* Add and remove elements
+* Iterate over maps

+## interfaces and shapes
+These projects contain examples of interfaces.
+* Create interfaces
+* Implement interface function
+* Use interface type as argument